Scientific Names of Camphor:

 – Vascular Disorders

-Purified Camphor contains only the compound, camphor.
-Cinnamomum camphora volatile oil contains: Camphor as the most abundant component; azulene; bisabolone; alpha-bisabolene; beta-bisabolene; borneol; cadinadiene; cadinene; cinnamonol; cineole; p-cymene; cymol; citronellic acid; citronellol; cuminalcohol; cresol; cubenol; cuminaldehyde; eugenol; geraniol; kaempferol; linalool; alpha-pinene, and other monoterpenes.
+Purified Camph. contains only the compound, camphor.
+Cinnamomum camphora volatile oil contains: It as the most abundant component; azulene; bisabolone; alpha-bisabolene; beta-bisabolene; borneol; cadinadiene; cadinene; cinnamonol; cineole; p-cymene; cymol; citronellic acid; citronellol; cuminalcohol; cresol; cubenol; cuminaldehyde; eugenol; geraniol; kaempferol; linalool; alpha-pinene, and other monoterpenes.

 External application of camphor can cause skin irritation and even lead to poisoning through inhalation.
 Eczema (a skin inflammation) occasionally appears after application of oily salves containing camphor.